Wardroom

 The wardroom is the mess cabin or compartment on a warship or other military ship for commissioned naval officers above the rank of midshipman.
 Although the term typically applies to officers in a navy, it is also applicable to marine officers and coast guard officers in those nations that have such service branches.
 On larger vessels, such as aircraft carriers of the United States Navy, there may be more than one wardroom.
 It may also be used on stone frigates to refer to similar officer mess facilities at naval, marine, and coast guard installations ashore.

 Terminology

 The term the wardroom is also used (metonymically) to refer to those individuals with the right to occupy that wardroom, meaning 'the officers of the wardroom'.

 Usage

 The wardroom provides a place of rest, relaxation and recreation, as well as being an officers' dining room.
 Usually, a galley or scullery adjoins the wardroom.
-Table service is provided by stewards, now known in some services as mess specialists or culinary specialists.
+Table service is provided by stewards, who are now known in some services as mess specialists or culinary specialists.